cramydev/likes-format/README.md

 This is not only for likes, but for any kind of counting that you want to apply this format and not showing the complete number.

 Additionally I show how convert a numeric value into a numeric format.
 For example, convert 1000 to 1,000.

+You can try this by pressing this url https://codesandbox.io/s/formatted-likes-number-rd57s